Pitasi/univrs/articles/rust-server-components.md

 ```

-And since we don't want to render `counter()` anymore, let's replace it with a
-placeholder div that will trigger the GET request as soon as the page is ready:
+And, because we don't want to render `counter()` any longer, let's replace it with a placeholder div that will trigger the `GET` request as soon as the page is ready:

 ```rust
 pub async fn page() -> Markup {